 The North American roadside inspection program was created by the Commercial Vehicle Safety Alliance (CVSA), which is a non-profit organization comprised of local, state, provincial, territorial, and federal safety officials.
 To emphasize its program, each year the organization designates an International Roadcheck — a three-day event during which CVSA-certified inspectors check to ensure compliance and conduct enforcement.
 According to the CVSA, during the International Roadcheck, nearly 15 trucks or buses will be inspected every minute for the 72-hour period.

-In 2021, during the International Roadcheck, law enforcement officers will focus on lights and hours of service (HOS).
+During the International Roadcheck, law enforcement officers will focus on lights and hours of service (HOS).

 During an inspection, certified inspectors will review driver and motor carrier credentials, tires, and a host of mechanical components and systems, such as brakes, exhaust, and fuel systems.
 There are a number of items and conditions that can result in the placement of vehicles and/or drivers out of service.
 Inspectors will be looking for critical violations, which can be found in the North American Standard Out-of-Service Criteria.
 If driver and/or vehicle violations are found, the driver and/or vehicle will be placed out of service.

 During the 2020 International Roadcheck, 34.7% of drivers who were placed out of service had some sort of HOS violation — the top reason for being placed out of service.
 On the vehicle side, 25.8% of vehicles placed out of service had an infraction of the brake system.

 Critical items associated with the following systems, devices, components, items, or parts can result in the commercial vehicle being placed out of service:

 Drivers can also be placed out of service if operating without the proper driver credentials, in possession of drugs or alcohol, or in violation of hours of service rules.